SDFIdk/skraafoto_stac_public/howtogetstarted.md

-# Skraafoto-stac-api - How to get started
+# Skråfoto STAC API - How to get started

 ## Introduktion